6chaoran/jupyter-summarytools/README.md

 when export jupyter notebook to HTML, make sure `Export Embedded HTML ` extension is installed and enabled.

 ![](images/embedded_html.png)

-Using the following command to retain the data frame summary as HTML.
+Using the following command to retain the data frame summary in exported HTML.
 ```
 jupyter nbconvert --to html_embed path/of/your/notebook.ipynb
 ```